Is Pilates Good For Your Pelvic Floor? (5 Benefits)

 How Pilates Supports Pelvic Floor Muscles

 Pilates exercises often involve engaging the deep core muscles, including those of the pelvic floor.
+Specific pilates moves strengthen pelvic floor function by improving coordination, breath control, and deep core support.

 Through mindful movements and controlled breathing, Pilates helps strengthen these muscles, improving their tone and function over time.